PurpleI2P/i2pd_docs_en/docs/devs/building/unix.md

 Debian/Ubuntu
 -------------

-You will need a compiler and other tools that could be installed with `build-essential` and `debhelper` packages:
+You will need a compiler and other tools that could be installed with `build-essential`, `debhelper` and `cmake` packages:

-	sudo apt-get install build-essential debhelper
+	sudo apt-get install build-essential debhelper cmake

 Also you will need a bunch of development libraries: